ViBiOh/dashboard/README.md

 ## Websocket

-By default, your origin domain name has to start with `dashboard` (e.g. dashboard.vibioh.fr) in order to allow websockets to work.
+By default, your origin domain name has to start with `dashboard` (e.g. dashboard-api.vibioh.fr) in order to allow websockets to work.
 You can override it by setting `-ws` option to the API server.

 ## Roles